PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 3. Try to estimate the time cost of ResNet size [4, 4, 8, 16], units 3.

+4. Finalize the final solution, and gather the materials, write the paper!

 Why todo#3?

 Prediction accuracy will be decreased by 2%~3%.
 But since flops has been